praveens-git-bit/techconnect/exercise4.md

    ![task-3.1.2.png](media/labMedia/exercise5_1.3.5.png)

-8. Click on the **Build ML models and experiments using Copilot for Data Science in Fabric** notebook.
+8. Click on the **Build ML models and experiments using Copilot for Data Science in Microsoft Fabric** notebook.

    ![task-3.1.2.png](media/labMedia/exercise5_1.3.6.png)